SabIoana/Manual-Testing-Portofolio/README.md

      - Admin cannot edit details by clicking on the currency name
      - Phone number is saved by entering the 10(Zero) in the text box "0000000000"
      - Phone number can be saved with few characters than expected
+     - Phone number can be saved with more characters than expected

  ### 1.7 Test Completion